7UpMan/partridge-puzzle/README.md

 # Timings and metrics
 The code is single threaded and takes about just over 1 hour to complete 54,099,448,673 recursions which gives the correct answer of 18,656 solutions for N=8.

 There are some files created in the `output` folder.

-The txt file is a textual representation of the solution.
-There are several HTML files that are generated.
-These HTML files give a nice graphical view of the solutions.
+* `Solutions.txt` - A textual representation of the solution.
+* `Solutions*.html` - These sequentially numbered HTML files give a nice graphical view of the solutions.
 It creates several HTML files otherwise, a single file is too big.